-The better you are at regulating your nervous system, the longer you live and the more complexity and intensity you can handle and enjoy.
+The better you are at regulating your nervous system, the longer you are likely to live, and the more complexity and intensity you can handle and enjoy.
 The more efficiently we re-regulate after stress or upset, the better it is for our cardiovascular, digestive, immune and inflammatory systems, and for our relationships.

 Relationships are a co-regulation game.